|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: To Rwanda

-From Bwindi Impenetrable Forest, we will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
+We will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
 We drive via beautiful mountainous forests, and through local villages to reach this bustling little border town.
-On a clear day, you should be able to see the row of Volcanoes, lining up along the border like sentries!
+On a clear day, you should be able to see the row of volcanoes, lining up along the border like sentries!

 Day 17: Kigali

-Drive to Kigali, the capital of Rwanda… the roads are good, but quite busy with pedestrians!
+Drive to Kigali, the capital of Rwanda... the roads are good, but quite busy with pedestrians!
 The rest of the day in Kigali and we will have time to visit the Genocide Museum, as well as other historical sites of interest.
-Overnight at Kigali.
+Tonight we enjoy our Farewell Dinner to reflect on this incredible journey.
+Overnight in Kigali.

 Transfer to the airport for your onward flight.